 Difference between Electrical Conductor, Semiconductor, and Insulator

-Electrical resistivity is the resistance of a one-meter cube volume wire, its SI unit is Ohm-Meter (Ω-m) and is represented with the Greek letter ρ (ROH).
+Electrical resistivity is the resistance of a one-meter cube volume wire; its SI unit is Ohm-Meter (Ω-m) and is represented with the Greek letter ρ (ROH).
 Electrical conductivity is the reciprocal of resistivity.
 And it means to measure the ability to conduct an electric current.
-The SI unit for the electrical conductivity is Siemens/meter (S/m).
+The SI unit for electrical conductivity is Siemens/meter (S/m).
 The resistivity/conductivity varies from material to material.

 What are Conductors, semiconductors, and insulators?